-In 2017, a total of 65 semester hours is required to complete the Associate of Science Degree with a major in Occupational Therapy Assistant.
+A total of 65 semester hours is required to complete the Associate of Science Degree with a major in Occupational Therapy Assistant.
 Students who select the full-time option will take required courses outside the occupational therapy assistant curriculum first.
 These 17 credit hours include specific classes which satisfy approximately 50% of the Core 39 curriculum.
 Full-time students are required to complete the requisite courses not listed with an OTA prefix first, then upon acceptance, enroll in Occupational Therapy Assistant Program coursework to complete the 42 credit hour didactic component and the six credit hour clinical component.

-In addition to classroom and laboratory hours, the didactic component includes 80 clock hours of integrated Level I practicum experiences.
-With the 16 full-time work weeks of Level II internship experiences included in the four credit hours of clinical courses, the program has a total of 16 full-time work weeks.
+In addition to classroom and laboratory hours, the didactic component includes 80 clock hours of integrated Level I practicum experiences in OTA 297 and OTA 298.
+With the 16 full-time work weeks of Level II fieldwork experiences included in the four credit hours of level I practicum experiences, the program has a total of 18 full-time work weeks.
 The Occupational Therapy Assistant Program is presented in three semesters and one summer; students can complete the Associate of Science Degree with a major of Occupational Therapy Assistant.